Princesseuh/hugo-royal-theme/README.md

 to your `config.toml`.

 Take note that this will also affect external links and canonical url meta tags.
-However it won't doesn't touch the ref and relref shortcodes, you'll have to make your own ([Example](https://github.com/rpgmakeralliance/wiki/blob/master/layouts/shortcodes/ref.html))
+However it won't touch the ref and relref shortcodes, you'll have to make your own. ([Example](https://github.com/rpgmakeralliance/wiki/blob/master/layouts/shortcodes/ref.html))

 ### Adding a logo